 - Organisation: Ormond College

-His private sector experience includes 9 years at McKinsey & Company where he was a partner serving clients in Australia and Asia.
-He continues his commercial interests as a Director of the law firm Corrs Chambers Westgarth.
+He brings together extensive private, public and social sector experience at both management and government levels.
+His private sector experience includes nine years at McKinsey & Company where he was a partner serving clients in Australia and Asia.
+He played leadership roles in the firm's Asia-Pacific Organisational Practice and Australia Public Sector Practice.
+He continues his commercial interests as a director of law firm Corrs Chambers Westgarth.

-Professor Black’s public policy work has included working with Hospital and Healthcare Reform Commissions in 2009, leading the Accountability and Governance Review of the Department of Defence (The Black Review) in 2010 and the Prime Minister’s Independent Review of the Australian Intelligence Community in 2011.
-He has been the Strategic Advisor to the Secretary for Education in Victoria since 2012.
+Professor Black's public policy work has included working with Hospitals and Healthcare Reform Commissions in 2009, leading the Accountability and Governance Review of the Department of Defence (The Black Review) in 2010 and the Prime Minister's Indepedent Review of the Australian Intelligence Community in 2011.

-His social sector experience includes Chairing the Board of Teach for Australia and being a Director of the New York based Teach for All.
+His social sector experience includes chairing the Teach for Australia Board and he is a Director Emeritus of the New York based Teach for All.